Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] date
 - [ ] password

 #### Q15.
-You have used `dispaly: none` in your stylesheet.
+You have used `display: none` in your stylesheet.
 Which users will be able to see or hear this content?

 - [ ] all users
 - [ ] users who can see the content on screen